usatales.com

 Between 2007 and 2012, a portion of the historic environment was restored to the Ney period, including the reinstatement of native vegetation south of Waller Creek and the rebuilding of the carriage route.
 Formosa was listed on the National Register of Historic Places in 1972, and the nearby Hyde Park Historic District was listed in 1990.

 Certain attractions may be temporarily closed or require reservations in advance.
 Currently, some eateries only provide pickup.
-Hours and availability may have varied.
+Hours and availability may vary.

 Suggested Reads: